sumitrathore1313/gtbrdd-bootstrap-vue/src/components/opportunity-card/README.md

 # Opportunity card

-> The component `<b-opportunity-card>` is a wrapper that positions branding, navigation, and other elements
+> The component `<b-opportunity-card>` is a opportunity card for display single opportunity.
-> into a concise header.
 >
 **Example:**